wp-plugins/espbridge/readme.txt

 Beyond that, ESP has several other apps that can be added to your system to add functionality.

+= How do I export my database? =

+Go to the Admin Manager App in ESP.
+In the 'Database Setup' tab, there is a 'Dump Current Database' option.
+Clicking on this will pop up a page with dumping options.
+Choose any/all tables that you want to dump and hit submit.
+This will download a zip file with the mysql dump in it.

 = What are the system requirements to use this bridge and/or ESP? =

 The Enhanced SQL Portal is well tested on linux servers with MySQL 5.x, and PHP 5.x (greater than 5.3).
 IT requires PHP PDO_MySQL or PHP MySQLi.
 While not well tested, it should work with Windows-type servers such as WAMP.
+To export your database or database tables, the server must have mysqldump installed and available from the command line.

 = How can I access a different database with the ESP system =